eclipse/xtext/xtext-website/documentation/310_web_integration.md

 Since version 2.9 Xtext offers an interface for integration of text editors in web applications.
 The text editors are implemented in JavaScript, and language-related services such as code completion are realized through HTTP requests to a server-side component.

+**Warning:** This documentation is not complete yet, hence some cross-references are broken.

 ## The Client {#client}

 Xtext supports three JavaScript text editor libraries: